simionrobert/cloud-signature-consortium/README.md

 This is a work in progress.
 Do not use it yet!

-## Getting started
+## Prerequistes
 What things are needed to install the software and how to install them.
-The options 2,3 and 4 are temporary optional.
+The options 2, 3 and 4 are temporary optional.

 1. Install Mongodb from [mongodb.com](https://www.mongodb.com/download-center/community)
-2. Download SoftHSMv2 binaries or install it [SoftHSMv2](https://github.com/opendnssec/SoftHSMv2)
+2. Download SoftHSMv2 binaries or install it from [SoftHSMv2](https://github.com/opendnssec/SoftHSMv2)
 3. Set environment variabile SOFTHSM2_CONF=path\softhsm2.conf
-4. Download OpenSSL binaries or install it [OpenSSL](https://github.com/openssl/openssl).
+4. Download OpenSSL binaries or install it from [OpenSSL](https://github.com/openssl/openssl).
 To generate a new certificate and private key for your https service, call this command:
 ```
 openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365